-The tool dialog box lets you execute a single tool.
+The tool dialog box allows you to execute a single tool.
 You can think of this as executing a single instruction in a programming language.
-While single tool execution is certainly practical, the system would not be very useful unless you could string together multiple tools, feeding the output of one into another, just like a programming language.
+While single tool execution is practical, the system would not be very useful unless you could string together multiple tools, feeding the output of one into another, just like a programming language.

 The most important thing to note here is that models are tools.
 They behave exactly like all other tools in the system.
-You can execute them in the dialog box window or in the Python window.
-Since models are tools, you can embed models within models.
-In fact, several of the system tools provided with ArcGIS are models.
+You can execute them in the dialog box or in the Python window.
+Since models are tools, you can embed models within models; several of the system tools provided with ArcGIS are models.

-Models can be as complex as you dare.
-You can use any system or custom tools in a model, including other models you've written (since models are just tools).
+You can make your models complex.
+You can use any system or custom tools in a model, including other models you've written (since models are tools).
 You can also use loops and conditions to control the logical flow of a model.

-- At some point, you may have the need for more advanced programming logic, such as conditional execution and advanced error handling; more advanced data structures, such as dictionaries and lists; or more functionality, such as string, math, and file manipulation functions.
-Many scripting languages have been extended with third-party libraries for things such as advanced math and statistics, Web automation, database queries, and advanced system utilities.
+- You may need advanced programming logic, such as conditional execution and advanced error handling; advanced data structures, such as dictionaries and lists; or more functionality, such as string, math, and file manipulation functions.
+Many scripting languages have been extended with third-party libraries for things such as advanced math and statistics, web automation, database queries, and advanced system utilities.

 - There are some low-level geoprocessing functions available only in scripts.
-Cursors, for example, let you loop through records on a table, reading or writing rows and inserting new rows.
-There are functions to access the properties of ArcGIS data, such as the extent of a feature class or the sundry properties of individual fields on a table.
+Cursors, for example, allow you to loop through records on a table, reading or writing rows and inserting new rows.
+There are functions to access the properties of ArcGIS data, such as the extent of a feature class or the various properties of individual fields on a table.

-- Scripts are great for wrapping other software—the gluing together of applications.
-For example, you might have a model that outputs a simple text file of parcel owners and addresses affected by a zoning ordinance change, and you want to launch another program that reads this text file and generates official notification letters for the owners of the affected parcels.
+- Scripts can wrap other software—the binding together of applications.
+For example, you may have a model that outputs a simple text file of parcel owners and addresses affected by a zoning ordinance change, and you want to launch another program that reads this text file and generates official notification letters for the owners of the affected parcels.
 You could use a script to wrap this letter generation program, introduce this script to a toolbox, and use it directly in the model.

 - Scripts can be executed outside ArcGIS.
 That is, you can execute the script directly from the operating system prompt.
-(You still need to have the ArcPy site-package installed on the machine since you need access to the geoprocessing tools.)
+(You still must have the ArcPy site package installed on the machine since you need access to the geoprocessing tools.)

-The geoprocessing framework was built to let you quickly and easily turn your ideas into new software that can be managed by the system and shared among users.
+The geoprocessing framework was built to allow you to quickly turn your ideas into new software that can be managed by the system and shared among users.

 Geoprocessing is a language consisting of operators, or tools, that operate on the data within ArcGIS (tables, feature classes, rasters, TINs, and so on), and perform tasks that are necessary for manipulating and analyzing geographic information across a wide range of disciplines.

-You can quickly and easily create new software in the form of models and scripts.
+You can quickly create software in the form of models and scripts.
 These new tools perform tasks that are not part of the standard ArcGIS package.
-For example, there is no menu, button, or programming object anywhere in ArcGIS that performs the simple Project and Clip model shown in What is geoprocessing.
+For example, there is no menu, button, or programming object in ArcGIS that performs the simple Project and Clip model shown in What is geoprocessing.

 Tools are managed by the geoprocessing framework, which means you don't have to.
-This is a subtle but important point that isn't immediately obvious.
+This is a subtle but important point.
+This management includes the following:

-- All tools, whether they are system tools or custom (user-written) tools, can be accessed from their toolbox.
-Imagine a different situation where models, scripts, and system and custom tools were each accessed by different interfaces and methods—it would be a nightmare to use and manage.
+- All tools, whether system tools or custom (user-written) tools, can be accessed from their toolbox.
+Imagine a different situation where models, scripts, and system and custom tools were each accessed by different interfaces and methods—it would be difficult to use and manage.
 In geoprocessing, all things are created and managed equally, whether they are built-in tools, model tools, or script tools.

 - Tools are all documented the same way.
 Once you create a tool, you can document your tool in the Catalog window so it can be cataloged and searched by the system.
-Compare this to the alternative of leaving documentation standards and management as an exercise for the user.
+Compare this to the alternative of leaving documentation standards and management to the user.

 - Tools have the same user interface: the dialog box.
 These dialog boxes are automatically created based on the tool parameters.
 You don't have to do any user interface programming.
 Consider the alternative where user interface design and programming are left to the tool author.

-The salient point is that your tools become full-fledged members of the geoprocessing framework where they have consistent documentation, user interface, methods of access, and methods of sharing.
+The notable point is that your tools become components of the geoprocessing framework, where they have consistent documentation, user interface, methods of access, and methods of sharing.

 Geoprocessing and ArcObjects

 ArcObjects is the extensive library of low-level programming objects delivered as part of the ArcGIS Software Development Kit (SDK).
 Developers use ArcObjects to build new applications or extend the existing functionality of ArcGIS applications.
-(For the record, most system tools and the entire geoprocessing framework were all built using ArcObjects.)
-Like geoprocessing, the ArcObjects SDK can be used to create new software.
+(Most system tools and the entire geoprocessing framework were built using ArcObjects.)
+As with geoprocessing, the ArcObjects SDK can be used to create software.

 The ArcObjects SDK and geoprocessing are complementary; neither obsoletes the other.
-As a general statement, ArcObjects is used to extend ArcGIS with new behavior, while geoprocessing is designed to automate tasks.
-You use ArcObjects to do things like add new user interfaces, add custom behavior to feature classes, or create a special cartographic renderer.
-Geoprocessing is used to create software (models and scripts) that automates tasks within the confines of a well-behaved framework.
+ArcObjects is used to extend ArcGIS with new behavior, while geoprocessing is designed to automate tasks.
+You use ArcObjects to do things such as add new user interfaces, add custom behavior to feature classes, or create a special cartographic renderer.
+Geoprocessing is used to create software (models and scripts) that automates tasks within the confines of a framework.

-ArcObjects is meant to be used with a system programming language, where the programmer needs to access low-level primitives to implement complex logic and algorithms.
-This is why ArcObjects contains thousands of different objects and requests—to allow the programmer the fine degree of control they require.
-Because ArcObjects is used in concert with a system programming language, it requires a good deal of programming knowledge—much more than geoprocessing, with its models and scripts.
+ArcObjects is used with a system programming language, where the programmer must access low-level primitives to implement complex logic and algorithms.
+This is why ArcObjects contains thousands of objects and requests—to allow the programmer the fine degree of control required.
+Because ArcObjects is used with a system programming language, it requires more programming knowledge than geoprocessing, with its models and scripts.